Senzing/awesome/CONTRIBUTING.md

 ### Pull Requests

-Code in the master branch is modified via GitHub pull request.
+Code in the main branch is modified via GitHub pull request.
 Follow GitHub's
 [Creating a pull request from a branch](https://help.github.com/articles/creating-a-pull-request/) or